drj11/sixtyforth/note/readline.md

 Whenever a damaged part needs reprinting, the cursor needs moving from its current position to the beginning of the damaged region.
+The ANSI escape ESC [ J may be useful (clear to end of screan).

 Whenever the line is reprinted, the cursor needs moving from its current position